LAMDASZ-ML/TabFSBench/README.md

 15. **[FT-Transformer](https://arxiv.org/abs/2106.11959)**: A token-based method which transforms features to embeddings and applies a series of attention-based transformations to the embeddings.
 16. **[TANGOS](https://openreview.net/pdf?id=n6H86gW8u0d)**: A regularization-based method for tabular data that uses gradient attributions to encourage neuron specialization and orthogonalization.
 17. **[SwitchTab](https://arxiv.org/abs/2401.02013)**: A self-supervised method tailored for tabular data that improves representation learning through an asymmetric encoder-decoder framework.
 Following the original paper, our toolkit uses a supervised learning form, optimizing both reconstruction and supervised loss in each epoch.
 18. **[TabPFN](https://arxiv.org/abs/2207.01848)**: A general model which involves the use of pre-trained deep neural networks that can be directly applied to any tabular task.
+TabFSBench uses the first version of TabPFN and supports to evaluate [TabPFNv2](https://www.nature.com/articles/s41586-024-08328-6) by updating the version.

 #### LLMs
 1. **[Llama3-8B](https://huggingface.co/meta-llama/Meta-Llama-3-8B)**: Llama3-8B is released by Meta AI in April 2024.
-Due to memory limitations, TabFSBench only provides json files for LLM fine-tuning and testing (List Template for Q&A), asking users to use LLM locally.
+   - Due to memory limitations, TabFSBench only provides json files for LLM fine-tuning and testing ( `datasetname_train.json / datasetname_test_i.json` , i means the degree of feature shifts), asking users to use LLM locally.
+   - TabFSBench provides the context of **Credit** Dataset.
+Users can rewrite background, features_information, declaration and question of `llm()` in `./model/utils.py`.

 #### Tabular LLMs
 1. **[TabLLM](https://arxiv.org/abs/2210.10723)**: A framework that leverages LLMs for efficient tabular data classification.
 2. **[UniPredict](https://arxiv.org/abs/2310.03266)**: A framework that firstly trains on multiple datasets to acquire a rich repository of prior knowledge.
 UniPredict-Light model that TabFSBench used is available at [Google Drive](https://drive.google.com/file/d/1ABsv0C9HSJ9-M3kpkGRIFEw-4ebKdA3h/view?usp=sharing).
-After downloading the model, place it in `Tabular-Bench/model/tabularLLM/files/unified/models` and rename it to `light_state.pt`.
+After downloading the model, place it in `./model/tabularLLM/files/unified/models` and rename it to `light_state.pt`.

 ### How to Add New Models